OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/how_entites_can_interact.md

 - On what data do we operate?
 - What is our domain?
 - What is the possible input for our transformation?
-- What is the frequency of the data use?
+- What is the usage frequency of the data?
 - What are we actually transforming?
-- How could our algorithm look like?
+- What could our algorithm look like?
 - How often do we perform our transformation?

 For infrequent read access we can easily use the `tm_entity_api.get_component()` .
 It allows access to the underlying data directly from a provided entity.
 It is not recommended to use that for read-access because it is quite slow.
-You perform a random data access.
+You perform random data access.
 But again, if it is infrequent of the operation and the number of targets (Entities), which are interesting to choose the right tool.

-> Here, you can use a System better than an `Engine`, since a System doe not run in parallel and provides access to the Entity Context.
+> Here, you can use a System better than an `Engine`, since a System does not run in parallel and provides access to the Entity Context.